 Playing at home

 There is a huge variety of low wattage and small sized tube and solid states on the market.
 I believe you’ll get the best tones, regardless musical preferences, with a tube amp.
-You should be able to find one that I’ll suit both your setup and a tight budget.
-See this Buyer’s Guide for recommended budget tube amps.
+You should be able to find one that will suit both your setup and a tight budget.

 A home or bedroom setup require a different approach than when you’re playing with a band and/or on a stage.
 Trying to replicate David’s, or any other guitarist’s, huge stage setup with a Vox Cube or a Laney Cub, will probably drive you mad from having tried all sorts of settings and pedals that just won’t sound right.
 We’ll talk more about this in the next part of this feature but is essence you should try to keep it simple.
 It is much better to buy a 5w tube combo, cranking it and placing a delay in the effects loop rather than trying to force a whole pedal board into an amp that just can’t handle it.
 It’s not the pedals alone that create David’s unique tone.
 Without his hands, guitar and not least his amps, the pedals would be quite redundant.